tiagostutz/nextjs-tailwind-styled-components-demo/README.md

 Simple showcase on how to use NextJS with Tailwind and Styled Components.

+## Briefing

+We are considering that the UI/UX provided by the briefing should be followed with no - or minor - modifications.
+So, for instance, the more tabular design style used in the design yields us to use a <table/> instead of <Card/>.
+If the exercise asked for some alternatives on how to build this Product comparision page, maybe we could have some options using <Card>, <div> and other things, but that's not the case.
+So, most decisions here will be guided towards making the provided design - and spec - with most fidelity as possible.

 ## Getting Started

 ## Where the code starts?